Show the usage of spdyn

 $ less INP

 Then, the users edit this control file by themselves according to the user’s desired condition.
-Example control files are shown in Tutorials.
+Example control files are shown in Samples and Tutorials.
 In order to run the analysis, the users execute the tool for the control file.

 # Run RMSD analysis